 When Leaders Give Back, Entire Cities Can Change: The Transformation of Fort Wayne, Indiana

 Chuck Surack is the founder and CEO of Sweetwater Sound in Fort Wayne, Indiana, the nation’s largest online retailer of musical instruments and pro audio gear.
-He’s a well-respected member of the community, not only because of the business he’s built and the culture he’s created but because of the unwavering way he treats his employees and his customers.
+He’s a well-respected member of the community, not only because of the business he’s built and the culture he’s created but also because of the unwavering way he treats his employees and his customers.
 Chuck has been recognized for the numerous ways he gives back through community service and philanthropy as well as his ability to convene business, civic, and non-profit leaders to address economic development opportunities that enhance the region.
 Chuck is also a key sponsor for The Global Leadership Summit in Fort Wayne, and a strategic partner in Fort Wayne’s City-wide movement.
 (Read part one of his story here.)

 Our whole community is moving, and The Global Leadership Summit is part of it.